-The City is the sole source of public communication for the design challenge.
-Design Team submissions will be publicly shared for comments after the master plan development phase.
-Master plan options will be posted to a City website with a corresponding public survey (1-month min.).
-Design Teams are required to provide videos (2-1/2 min. max) for their master plan proposals.
-Depending on COVID restrictions, the City may organize an inperson public display of printed materials for public viewing and comments.
+Design Teams will present their master plan submissions to the Ad-hoc Committee at a public event organized by the City.
+The City will also make master plans available for public review and comment, with materials posted online with a corresponding public survey (1-month min.).
+In additional to the public presentations, Design Teams are required to provide videos (2-1/2 min. max) for their master plan proposals.
+Depending on COVID restrictions, the City may organize an in-person public display of printed materials for public viewing and comments.
 The City will compile public comments for Ad-hoc Committee consideration during the master plan evaluation process.
 Design Teams have the opportunity to provide written responses to public comments if they chose to do so.